 Solavei is a Social Commerce Network taking full advantage of technology, mobile and social networks we all have to make commerce less expensive and even profitable for consumers.
 We strongly believe that Solavei can change an industry and change the ways of many traditional businesses.

 My greatest love is spending time with my family and friends.
 I have four sons, from in their twenties to just early elementary school, who daily show me how to enjoy life to the fullest.
 My oldest son is in college and has dedicated his life to the Army by joining ROTC.
-He spent his summer in basic training at Fort Benning, followed by Airborne School and recently got engaged to his long-time girlfriend, we couldn’t be more excited to welcome her into our family.
-My second son is in high school and is either at home, on the golf course or at church where he’s on staff working as a children’s pastor.
+He spent this past summer in basic training at Fort Benning, followed by Airborne School and recently got engaged to his long-time girlfriend, we couldn’t be more excited to welcome her into our family.
+My second son in high school and is either at home, on the golf course or at church where he’s on staff working as a children’s pastor.
 We’ll see what happens with my two younger sons, but the pure joy they have for life gives me more than I could ever ask.